thephijo/DIY_SteelWallet/README.md

 ![Image of SteelWallet](https://raw.githubusercontent.com/thephijo/DIY_SteelWallet/main/images/SteelWallet2.jpeg)
 ![Image of SteelWallet2](https://raw.githubusercontent.com/thephijo/DIY_SteelWallet/main/images/SteelWallet1.jpeg)

-# Contact, usage etc.
+# About the project
-For me the project was primarily a leisure activity and an opportunity as a poor student to save some money on steel wallets, which I don't need, but wanted to have and give away to friends.
+For me the project was primarily a leisure activity and an opportunity as a poor student to save some money on steel wallets, which I don't need, but wanted to have and give away to friends that are into crypto.
 In order to enable others to create such a wallet, I have created these instructions.
-I thought people might be interested in it.
-I do not expect any payment or donations as this is not the reason for the project, but of course I am happy about every contribution.
+I thought people might be interested in it and my extra work of documenting it might pay out for others.
+I sincerely hope that this is the case.
+I do not expect or demand any payment or donations as this is not the reason for the project, but of course I am happy about every contribution.
+Your free choice and no pressure.

 BTC: bc1qfa2evgu9uzcargxpcgh6hpultsl043yukqjvaj